appbaseio/Docs/src/Javascript.md

 	- **error** ``String`` / ``null`` — *String* containing the error message, *null* if event listening is successful
 	- **results** ``Array`` — Search results as an Array of matching vertices.

+## Retrieving Data

 ### on()

-Listens for addition / removal of vertices in the namespace.
+Retrieve existing vertices, and listen to addition or removal of vertices.

 ```js
 var domain = Appbase.ns("Domain"); // get reference to the namespace 'Domain'